Navigating IRS Updates for Maximum Value: Strategic Tax Planning That Delivers CFO Savings and CEO Flexibility

 How do 2026 tax changes in compensation affect remote employees across multiple states?

 Federal tax treatment applies uniformly.
 However, state income tax rules vary greatly.
-Therefore, HR teams must verify state-specific treatment of benefits like commuter programs and educational help.
+Therefore, HR teams must verify state-specific treatment of benefits like commuter programs and educational assistance.
 In particular, this matters especially for employees working remotely from high-tax states with different tax codes.

 Do these 2026 tax changes in compensation apply to contractors and gig workers?